 Collision scenario, previous key results and objectives

-For the setup of the collision scenario and notations see posts I and II.
+For the setup of our collision scenario and notations for kinematic quantities see posts I to III.
 Our collision scenario was defined in a frame A, in which the rod and the slot were oriented parallel to the xA-axis and moved with constant velocities along the yA-axis and the xA-axis, respectively.
 See the following drawing:

-Illustration 1: Setup of the collision scenario as seen in frame A. The relative diagonal motion of the rod versus the slot ensures that the left ends of the rod and slot meet at collision time tA = tB = 0.
+Illustration 1: Setup of the collision scenario as seen in frame A. The relative diagonal motion of the rod versus the slot in the chosen spatial coordinate systems ensures that the left ends of the rod and slot meet at collision time tA = tB = 0.
 Length contraction affects the slot and ensures a collision of the rod with an assumed plate around the slot.
-The dotted vectors illustrate the relative motion of the rod and the slot only schematically.
+The dotted line illustrates the relative motion of the rod and the slot schematically.

-We have already checked the consistency of the results of some Lorentz transformations [LTs] between the different reference frame.
-We first derived and checked key event data by applying LTs leading from frame A to a frame B (co-moving with the slot) and to frame C (co-moving with the rod), respectively.
-In post VI we then proved the consistency of all data by a direct LT between frames B and C based on the relative velocity of the rod vs. the slot.
+We have already checked the consistency of the results of Lorentz transformations [LTs] between some of the different reference frames.
+This included frames attached to our physical objects, namely the rod (frame C) and the slot (frame B).
+We calculated key event data by applying LTs leading from frame A to frame B (co-moving with the slot) and to frame C (co-moving with the rod), respectively.
+In post VI we have in addition proved the consistency of all data by a direct LT between frames B and C based on the relative velocity of the rod vs. the slot.

 Previous results and inclination angles